 Single Pair Ethernet is simply another set of 802.3 physical media standard for moving signals over twisted pair cables.
 Most of us are familiar with the most common 802.3 standard, 10BASE-T where:

-The most common current standards for specifying how Ethernet messages move across twisted pair cables are shown in Figure 3.
+The most common current standards for specifying how Ethernet messages move across twisted pair cables are shown in figure below.
 In the first two, separate pairs of wires are used for Transmit and Receive.
 In the 1GBASE-T standard, each pair of wires supports both transmit and receive.

 Single Pair Ethernet comprises a set of 802.3 standards for moving Ethernet messages across one single pair of twisted cable.
 Instead of the two four wires used for 100 Mbit Ethernet or the eight wires used for Gbit Ethernet, SPE uses only two wires.
 And just like those wired and wireless Ethernet networks, there is an Ethernet MAC and PHY for each SPE standard.